BJsssssss/movietrailer/README.md

 Open up the created file fresh_tomatoes.html for the Fresh Tomatoes webpage If you wish to regenerate this file from source:
-Run entertainment_center.py python file as follows "python entertainment_center.py"
+In a Python IDE or at Anaconda prompt, Run entertainment_center.py python file as follows:
+"python entertainment_center.py"
 Fresh_tomatoes.html will be regenerated which will display the movies with poster and trailer.